-Now let $u$ the index of subgroup $E_0$ generated by the units of intermediate fields of the extension $k/\mathbb{Q}$ in the units group of $k$.
-In [\cite{Pa}], C.Parry proved that $u$ is a divisor of $5^6$, and he presented the relation formula between the class numbers of $k$ and $\Gamma$: $h_{k}\, = \, (\frac{u}{5})(\frac{h_\Gamma}{5})^{4}$.
+Now let $u$ be the index of the subgroup $E_0$ generated by the units of intermediate fields of the extension $k/\mathbb{Q}$ in the unit group of $k$.
+In [\cite{Pa}], C.Parry proved that $u$ is a divisor of $5^6$, and he presented the relation formula between the class numbers of $k$ and $\Gamma$ as follows: $h_{k} = (\frac{u}{5})(\frac{h_\Gamma}{5})^{4}$.
 The structure of the $5$-class group $C_{k,5}$ is given by the following proposition:

 \begin{proposition} Let $\Gamma$ be a pure quintic field, $k$ its normal closure, and $u$ be the index of units defined above, then